 A floor-based mechanical lift is a lift on wheels.
-It is used to transfer clients from one place to another, e.g., from bed to wheelchair.
-There are two types of floor-based mechanical lifts: full mechanical lift (supports full body weight of client) and sit-to-stand lift (supports in semi-standing).
+It is used to transfer tenants from one place to another, e.g. from bed to wheelchair.
+There are two types of floor-based mechanical lifts: full mechanical lift (supports full body weight of the tenant) and sit-to-stand lift (supports in semi-standing).